PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_blocks.md

 toc_sticky: true
 ---

-* There is another maxim of biological modeling at hand.
-To produce and render the animations shown in the previous sections of XXX particles over YYY generations required several hours on a powerful computer using state-of-the-art software.
+Although this is an introductory module, there is another maxim of biological modeling that we can convey.
+To produce and render the animations shown in the previous sections required several hours to run on a powerful laptop using state-of-the-art optimized software that has undergone many revisions over a period of years.

-* If you have time and would like to run these animations yourself, we will provide tutorials in a later module of the course when we discuss this software, called CellBlender, and apply it in the context of a different biological modeling problem.
-So stay tuned ?
-* But for now, we point out that part of the modeller’s work is to see if a model can be replicated using an even simpler model that provides the same conclusions faster and more clearly.
-For example, although for this simple example we were able to observe Turing patterns emerge from a particle-based simulation, more sophisticated models will require more and more computational power.
-Imagine how much computational power would be needed to build an accurate model of your brain on the particle level!
+Part of any modeler's work is to see if a simpler model can be found that contains the same essence and replicates the same results but that is capable of being run faster and scaling to larger inputs.
+For example, imagine how much computational power would be needed to build a particle-based model of your brain; the only way to study such a complicated system is by making simplifications.

+In other words, we have a very "fine-grained" reaction-diffusion model illustrating Turing patterns, and we will present a coarser model that allows us to make the same conclusions.
+To do so, we will stop keeping track of individual particles and instead grid off two-dimensional space into blocks and store only the *concentration* of particles within this block.
+That is, each block may contain thousands of particles of a given type, but we think of it only as its concentration, represented as a decimal between 0 and 1.

+Let us begin with a simple example.
+Say that we are only considering *A* particles, which are all contained in the central square of our grid.
+The figure below illustrates the grid, where each square is labeled by its concentration.

+* INSERT FIGURE

+* IN NEXT ITERATION, WE NEED TO COLOR THIS IMAGE AND EXPLAIN

+We will then update this grid after a single time step.

 * In this case, we have what is called a fine-grained model of Turing patterns because we are modeling them at the level of individual particles.
 A “coarser” study of Turing patterns would grid off two-dimensional space into blocks; each block may contain thousands of particles of each type, but we will know quite a lot about this block if we only know the concentration of particles within the block.
 * The trick is how to use our particle-based model to build such a discretized block-based model, transitioning each of the rules that we have for how particles interact to describe a system of how blocks change based on their concentrations.
 * One famous such discretized model generalizing a reaction-diffusion reaction of two particles is called the Gray Scott model, which we will describe below.